Hydrangeas are easy-to-grow, beautiful, hardy garden shrubs that add color and texture to your landscape.

 When this happens, new leaves will turn yellow and die.
 To correct this problem, add chelated iron to the soil.
 This product is easy to find at your local garden center or online.

 Be sure to read and follow packaging directions carefully to correct the problem in the short term.
-In the long term, you should correct the soil conditions by adding aluminum sulfate and/or mulching with pine bark or other acidic materials to lower the pH levels.
+In the long term, you should correct the soil conditions by adding aluminum sulfate and/or mulching with pine bark or other acidic materials to lower the soil pH levels.

 Also, Courtenay over at “The Creek Line House” shares her experience with Reviving a sad looking Hydrangea using baking soda.